-BY THE NUMBERS: Berkshire County saw three new COVID-19 deaths as of Friday, for a new total of 257 deaths, with the confirmed case count up 6 to 4,850, the state Department of Public Health said.
-A week ago, the death total was 248 and the case total was 4,784.
-A month ago, the death total was 200 and the case total was 4,363.
+BY THE NUMBERS: The DPH said 13 new deaths were reported in Massachusetts, pushing the statewide total to 17,357.
+Confirmed cases rose 626 to 654,734.
+Berkshire County saw no new COVID-19 deaths as of Wednesday, leaving a total of 285 deaths, with the confirmed case count up 15 to 6,456, the state Department of Public Health said.
+A week ago, the death total was 283 and the case total was 6,375.

 JUST THE FAQS: The Berkshire Eagle is regularly updating answers to frequently asked questions about access to the COVID-19 vaccine.
 Visit the Vax FAQs in the Coronavirus section on the home page at berkshireeagle.com.